Programs

 A delicate relationship between humans and the environment is observed by both private and public schools all over O‘ahu when they learn how to respect the land through hands-on activities at the farm.

-The curriculum highlights three subjects: animal + plant care, cultural history of the Hawaiian Islands, and environmental science solutions.
+The curriculum highlights subjects such as animal + plant care, cultural history of the Hawaiian Islands, mahi‘ai practices, and health and nutrition.

 “Growing your own food” became a popular topic in 2020 when the world was on lockdown.
 The farm’s small yet mighty staff cultivated and sold 400 lbs of produce every week for one year to sustain Wai‘anae Coast Comprehensive Health Center’s Keiki Pantry program.